PBA Governors' Cup: Tournament format

-From 1993 to 1995, the teams were divided into two groups in the group stage.
-The teams in the same group will play against each other once and against teams in the other group twice.
-After the eliminations, the top five teams will advance to a double round-robin semifinals.
-A playoff incentive will be given to a team that will win five of their eight semifinal games should they fail to get the top two finals berths.
-The top two teams (or the No. 1 team and the winner of the playoff between team with at least 5 semifinal wins and the No. 2 team) will face each other in a best-of-seven championship series.
+Between 1993 and 1994, the teams were divided into two groups in the group stage, a slightly modified post eliminations format was adopted.
+Instead, the top six teams will advance to the quarterfinal round for another single round robin.
+The top four team will then be seeded in a best-of-five series with the winners advancing to the finals.

-In 1996, the league adopted a quarterfinal-semifinal playoff format with the top two seeds advancing automatically to the semifinals and the next four teams will be matched up in the quarterfinals after the eliminations.
+From 1995 to 1998, the league adopted a quarterfinal-semifinal playoff format with the top two seeds advancing automatically to the semifinals and the next four teams will be matched up in the quarterfinals.
+The winners will advance to the semifinal round and to compete against the two top seeded teams in a best-of-five series.
+The winners of the semifinal round will then advance to the best-of-seven championship series.

-A different tournament format was used in 1998 when it carried over the elimination standings of the preceding Centennial Cup.
-The teams were pitted again in a single round-robin eliminations with the top four teams advancing to the semifinals.
-The remaining teams will compete in a single round-robin semifinals, with the top two teams advancing in the finals.

-In 1999, a new quarterfinal-semifinal playoff format was introduced due to the entry of the Tanduay Rhum Masters.
+Between 1999 and 2000, a new quarterfinal-semifinal playoff format was introduced due to the entries of the Tanduay Rhum Masters and Batang Red Bull Thunder.
 The top eight teams after a round-robin eliminations will advance to the quarterfinals.
 The top two seeds will have a twice-to-beat advantage against the last two seeded teams.
 Other seeded teams will compete in a best-of-three playoffs.